 - A genuine appreciation for and commitment to the mission of State Voices along with knowledge of, and relationships with, the national Civic Engagement philanthropic community.

-- A bachelor’s degree and at least 8 years of nonprofit development and management experience with a confirmed track record of major gifts fundraising.
-CFRE a plus.
+- At least 8 years of nonprofit development and management experience with a confirmed track record of major gifts fundraising.

 - Ability to travel domestically with opportunity to work remotely as needed.